 Chronic pelvic pain is one of the most common medical problems among women.
-It is defined as pain in the pelvis that lasts more than six months and affects a woman's quality of life.
+It is defined as pain in the pelvis that lasts more than six months and affects quality of life.

 Endometriosis is a condition in which the lining of the uterus (endometrium) grows outside the uterus.
 The lining can attach to the ovaries, fallopian tubes, intestines or other structures in the pelvis.
 Adenomyosis occurs when tissue from the lining of the uterus grows in the muscle of the uterus.